Types of forces

 In a nutshell

 Most forces are applied by contact, these forces can either be pushes or pulls.
 When a force acts on an object, it can make an object change the way it is moving or even the shape of the object.
-Forces are measured in Newtons (NN).
+Forces are measured in Newtons (N).

 Forces on objects